Injury Claims for Falls Involving the Elderly

 How common are falls involving the elderly

-The statistics on hospital admissions collected by the Health and Social Care Information Centre only serve to underline the disproportionate impact which a seemingly simple trip or fall can have on an elderly person.
-The figures for 2014-15 show that, overall, there were 438,009 admissions to hospital following slips, trips and falls, an annual increase of 3.8%.
-Of these admissions, elderly patients made up the following numbers:
+The statistics on hospital admissions in England collected by the Royal Society for the Prevention of Accidents only serve to underline the disproportionate impact which a seemingly simple trip or fall can have on an elderly person.
+The figures for 2016-17 show that, overall, there were 475,710 admissions to hospital following slips, trips and falls, an increase of almost 6% in three years.
+Of these admissions, elderly patients made up the vast majority, with 316,669 admissions for those aged over-65, an incredible 67% of the overall figure.

 The right to claim compensation following a fall